Bucharest

 The Arc de Triomphe

-The Arc de Triomphe – is a monument of significance for the Romanian people, being a symbol related to Romania’s victory in the First World War.
+The Arc de Triompheis a monument of significance for the Romanian people.
+Located in the northern part of Bucharest, this historical monument stands at a height of 27 meters, being a symbol associated with Romania’s victory in the First World War.

 The Museum of the Romanian Peasant